softwaregravy/pitchmaster/DESIGN.md

   - Schedule a nightly background job to crawl designated periodicals and retrieve new articles.
   - For each article, parse the content and generate a lightweight embedding using a candidate model (e.g., OpenAI’s `text-embedding-ada-002` or a Sentence Transformer).
   - Store both the raw article data and its embedding in a vector database (e.g., FAISS, Pinecone, or Milvus).
+  - Semantic Matching: Articles are matched based on conceptual relevance rather than just keyword searching.
+The embedding and vector search database already performs concept-based matching.
 - **Error Logging:**
   - Capture parsing and network errors in a centralized log.
   - Update periodical status and trigger automated retries upon repeated failures.